Window Covering Brands That Matter

 ScenarioMajor Brand (Somfy / Lutron / HD)Generic / Off-Brand

-Motor stops respondingReplace Somfy/Lutron motor module — $150-$300.
-Usually same-week.Entire shade may need replacement — $400-$1,200+.
-Motor not available separately.
+Motor failsReplace motor module — $150-$300, same-week.Full shade replacement — $400-$1,200+.
+Motor not sold separately.

 Based on our 18+ years of service experience in San Diego County.
 Actual repair costs vary by product and condition.